PEXANE2/azure-docs.tr-tr/articles/azure-resource-manager/resource-manager-common-deployment-errors.md

   -DeploymentDebugLogLevel All
 ```

-Aşağıdaki cmdlet ile içerik isteği inceleyin:
+Aşağıdaki cmdlet ile istek içeriğini inceleyin:

 ```powershell
 (Get-AzResourceGroupDeploymentOperation `